marsbroshok/mlops-labs/Lab-00-Environment-Setup/README.md

 # Optional
 ## Step by step instructions for installing Kubeflow Pipelines
-If you need to understand in more detail the process of installing a lightweight deployment of Kubeflow Pipelines the following the instructions step through the process automated by the `install.sh` script.
+If you need to understand in more detail the process of installing a lightweight deployment of Kubeflow Pipelines the following instructions step through the same process as automated by the `install.sh` script.

 ### Provisioning infrastructure
 The `terraform` folder contains Terraform configuration language scripts that provision an MVP infrastructure required to run a lightweigth deployment of Kubeflow Pipelines.